European Investment Bank: Development

-The EIB Group finances sustainable projects and supports investments that reduce poverty and inequality aims with the aim of contributing to stable growth within the Member States of the European Union, emerging markets and developing countries.
+The EIB Group finances sustainable projects and supports investments that reduce poverty and inequality aims with the aim of contributing to stable growth within the member states of the European Union, emerging markets and developing countries.
 Since 2010 the EIB financing outside the European Union reached €69.6 billion.
 In 2020 the European Investment Bank Group has offered loans to more than 100 countries, financed vaccines, diagnostics and treatments and invested €1.7 billion to help the Western Balkan countries recover from the COVID-19 pandemic It also expanded its partnership with the United Nations Development Programme and increased cooperation with the Association of European Development Finance Institutions to assist impacted businesses in developing countries, providing financing for €280 million partnered with the World Health Organization to finance health care projects in 10 African countries.

 Infrastructure

-Since its foundation in 1958, the European Investment Bank has supported the development of infrastructure for both EU Member States and third countries.
+Since its foundation in 1958, the European Investment Bank has supported the development of infrastructure for both EU member states and third countries.
 In 2019, the EIB provided €15.74 billion to support infrastructure projects.
 The EIB supports infrastructure projects involving; sustainable transport; energy efficiency, urban development, digital networks, social housing and key public buildings, cultural heritage and water and wastewater management.

 Small to medium size enterprises

-The Bank is part of InnovFin, the EU Finance for Innovators, a joint initiative of the EIB Group in cooperation with the European Commission under Horizon 2020).
+The bank is part of InnovFin, the EU Finance for Innovators, a joint initiative of the EIB Group in cooperation with the European Commission under Horizon 2020).
 Through it the EIB Group provides direct financing to mid-caps.
 The group also offers venture debt financing under the European Growth Finance Facility, backed by the European Fund for Strategic Investments.

-The EIB Group works with a broad network of commercial Banks, national promotional Banks and institutions, leasing companies, venture capital and private equity funds, angel investors and service providers, including in regions where access to finance is limited.
-Through intermediaries, the EIB finances micro-enterprises (0-9 employees), small enterprises (10-49 employees), medium-sized enterprises (50-249 employees), mid-caps (250-3 000 employees).
+The EIB Group works with a broad network of commercial banks, national promotional banks and institutions, leasing companies, venture capital and private equity funds, angel investors and service providers, including in regions where access to finance is limited.
+Through intermediaries, the EIB finances micro-enterprises (0–9 employees), small enterprises (10–49 employees), medium-sized enterprises (50–249 employees), mid-caps (250–3 000 employees).

 In 2019 the EIB Group provided €25.52 billion in loans and other services to 386,600 SMEs and mid-caps which employ 4.4 million.

 Cohesion

-As a supranational institution, the EIB focuses on economic, social and territorial cohesion and solidarity within the Member States of the European Union and outside the EU.
+As a supranational institution, the EIB focuses on economic, social and territorial cohesion and solidarity within the member states of the European Union and outside the EU.
 The EIB prioritises projects addressing inequalities by providing jobs and education, public infrastructure and services, a sustainable environment across the European Union.
 The EIB's annual target for cohesion financing is 30% of all new operations in the EU, Pre-Accession and EFTA countries which amounted to €16.13 billion in 2019.
+In 2023, the EIB Group invested €36.2 billion in cohesion-related initiatives.

 History

 The European Investment Bank was founded by the Treaty of Rome, brought about the creation of the European Economic Community (EEC), which came into force on 1 January 1958.
-At the time the role of the Bank was to provide financing in the form of loans for Europe's infrastructure projects.
+At the time the role of the bank was to provide financing in the form of loans for Europe's infrastructure projects.